 What Are The Benefits For Your Baby?

-There is much documented data to show just how beneficial wearing an infant in a carrier is, it’s mostly anecdotal, this shouldn’t be disregarded however.
-As a mum of 5, I have worn all my children to varying degree’s and it has allowed me to not only get on with life, but has also given me the confidence, especially in the early days to manage daily household tasks, look after older children and be happy that my infant’s needs are being met to the fullest.
+There is so much documented data to show just how beneficial wearing an infant in a carrier is, it’s mostly anecdotal, this shouldn’t be disregarded.
+As a mum of 5, I have worn all my children to varying degree’s and it has allowed me to not only get on with life but has also given me the confidence, especially in the early days to manage daily household tasks, look after older children and be happy that my infant’s needs are being met to the fullest.